 The Case for Jesus: The Biblical and Historical Evidence for Christ - by Brant Pitre

-The unattested mythology theory fails to reasonably explain this fact without liability.
+The mythical gospel theory can reasonably explain this fact without liability.

 ✅The gospels are attested eyewitness testimony because the traditional authors are unanimously attributed by the early church fathers and manuscript record